Menu

 • Establish mentoring schemes to reflect the diversity of our staff & students

-• Unconscious bias awareness training held for everyone on recruitment panels
+• Unconscious bias awareness training is held for everyone on recruitment panels

 • For departmental vacancies, unconscious bias observers observe and advise recruitment panels